By Markey Read

 Yes, Professional Development Matters… But what if I can’t accommodate employees’ professional goals?

-Once company leadership decides this process is important, they fear that they will not be able to accommodate their employees’ goals and that there will be a mass exodus, leaving the company in shambles.
+The biggest concern I hear from business owners who want to do right by their employees is that they will not be able to accommodate their employees’ goals.
+They imagine a mass exodus, leaving the company in shambles.

-First, you will be surprised to find that when asked, most employees have fairly modest professional development ideas.
-Common requests include: attending an out-of-town conference, joining a professional organization, or being able to lead some projects.
+First, you will be surprised to find that most people have fairly modest professional development ideas.
+Common requests include attending an out-of-town conference, joining a professional organization, or being able to lead a new project.
 Some people will want to pursue degrees or certifications and there are a variety of options, many of which are online, for continuing education.

 Be careful to set modest expectations when initiating this process.
-Have a budget (even if it’s small), some guidelines for what kinds of professional development the company is willing to support and/or finance, and proceed slowly.
-Include your employees in developing the program – it could actually be a professional development opportunity for a few people to form an ad hoc team and lead the company through the process.
+Have a budget (even if it’s small), create guidelines for what kinds of professional development the company is willing to support and/or finance, and proceed slowly.
+Include your employees in developing the program – it could be a professional development opportunity for a few people to form an ad hoc committee and lead the company through the process.

 Making it safe for individuals to talk about their desire to separate allows for cleaner transitions for the individual and the company.
-When your employees live in fear of being escorted to the door at the hint of dissatisfaction, they look for external jobs in secret (often using company time and resources) and will leave without notice, causing a lot more disruption.
+When your employees live in fear of being escorted to the door at the hint of dissatisfaction, they conduct clandestine job searches (often using company time and resources) and will leave without notice, causing a lot more disruption.

-Additionally, when a company chooses to release an employee — for whatever reason — the costs can include: severance pay, outplacement services, higher unemployment taxes, and hiring a replacement.
+Additionally, when a company chooses to release an employee — for whatever reason — the costs can include severance pay, outplacement services, higher unemployment taxes, and hiring a replacement.
+If all these resources were redirected toward professional development, you would at minimum break even.